Narsail/presentations/DeepWork/DeepWork.md

 * imagine your their mind to be an empty cup - fill in as much as possible as fast as possible - your cup will eventually overflow
 * that's how a lot of people actually learn - that's how i learned at the university from time to time and it has not been sustainable.
 * but as you all know - just remember your time in school - it needs time and repetition to learn and sustain the vocabulary
-* and you can only learn as much as a cup of tea every day - feed your fire every day a little and it will surprise yourself with sustainable knowledge.
+* and you can only learn as much as a cup of tea every day - so our mind is actually behaving more like a fire which needs to be kindled every day a little and it will surprise yourself with sustainable knowledge.

 ---